Application and Admittance

 Tuition, Fees, and Assessments

-All tuition payments, supply fees, and assessments are to be paid to the Account Receivables Clerk via US Mail or can be dropped in the lockbox located inside the preschool via the “ramp” door.
+All tuition payments, supply fees, and assessments are to be paid to the Account Receivables Clerk via US Mail or can be paid electronically.
 Mail payments to CPI, Attn: Account Receivables Clerk, PO Box 253, Centreville, VA 20122.
 DO NOT send checks to the school street address or to the Account Receivables Clerk in your child’s tote bag.
 Payments must be made by personal, certified, or cashier’s check, made payable to Centreville Preschool, Inc., cash, or credit card.
 Tuition payments may also be made electronically.
 Tuition statements will be sent via email before the first of the month and may be paid online using your checking account.

 Centreville Preschool, Inc. has a payment plan that includes nine (9) equal tuition installments.
 The first tuition installment is due on July 1st and will be applied to tuition for May of that school year.
 The remaining tuition is due on the first of the month from September 1st through April 1st.
 These nine (9) tuition installments reflect CPI’s actual attendance of nine (9) months for a given school year.